François Piquemal

-François Piquemal (born 28 December 1984) is a French politician and educator who was elected to represent the Haute-Garonne's 4th constituency in the 2022 legislative election.
-A member of La France Insoumise, Piquemal ran as a candidate of the left-wing New Ecologic and Social People's Union (NUPES) coalition in 2022.
-Piquemal previously served as a municipal councilor in Toulouse, Occitania.
+François Jacques Benoît Michel Piquemal (/fr/; born 28 December 1984) is a French politician, teacher and activist who has represented the 4th constituency of Haute-Garonne in the National Assembly since 2022.
+A member of La France Insoumise (LFI), he ran as a candidate of the left-wing New Ecologic and Social People's Union (NUPES) coalition.
+Piquemal has also been a municipal councillor of Toulouse since 2026, previously holding a seat from 2020 to 2022.

 Biography

-Piquemal was born in Besançon.
+Piquemal was born in Besançon and studied at the University of Toulouse-Jean Jaurès.
 He lives in Toulouse's Patte d'Oie neighborhood.

 Piquemal is a history and geography teacher.
-At the time of his election to the National Assembly, Piquemal served as a member of the Toulouse municipal council.
+At the time of his election to the National Assembly, he served as a member of the Toulouse municipal council.

 2022 National Assembly election

-Piquemal officially entered the race for Haute-Garonne's 4th constituency on September 17, 2021.
-Piquemal made ending homelessness in France a top campaign priority, stating "It is not acceptable" for people to "die in the streets" in France.
+Piquemal officially entered the race for Haute-Garonne's 4th constituency in September 17, 2021.
+He made ending homelessness in France a top campaign priority, stating "It is not acceptable" for people to "die in the streets" in France.
 As a candidate, Piquemal was a vocal supporter of Jean-Luc Mélenchon's 2022 presidential candidacy.

 In the second round of the contest, Piquemal faced real estate company owner Marie-Claire Constans of the Ensemble Citoyens party.
 Piquemal won the contest with 59.26% of the vote versus the 40.74% received by Constans.

-Political views
+Political views and activism

 As a candidate, issues central to Piquemal's program were ending homelessness, boosting consumer spending power through price freezes, and environmentalist policies.
-Amid the historic heat wave in France in June 2022, Piquemal criticized Macron's leadership and stressed that there is an "urgent need to act" on climate.
+Amid the historic heat wave in France in June 2022, Piquemal criticized Macron's leadership and stressed that there is an "urgent need to act" on climate issues.

 Following his victory, Piquemal stated that his movement was following in the "footsteps of Jean Jaurès".

+In 2025, he joined the Global Sumud Flotilla and sailed for Gaza.
+After the boat on which he was travelling was intercepted, Piquemal was arrested by Israeli soldiers along with other crew members and held in Ketziot Prison for five days.
+He was repatriated to France on 7 October.

+Controversies

 Refusal to shake hands

 Piquemal drew international attention when, during voting to choose the president of the French National Assembly, he declined to shake the hand of secretary and National Rally MP Flavien Termet.
-A number of other MPs had also declined, but Piquemal chose to play Rock paper scissors with Termet in place of shaking his hand.
+A number of other MPs had also declined, but Piquemal chose to play rock paper scissors with Termet instead of shaking his hand.
 He chose 'scissors', thereby making Termet's handshake appear to be a losing play of 'paper'.

-Anti-white comments
+Alleged anti-white comments

-François Piquemal is the LFI candidate for the 2026 municipal elections in Toulouse and declared that he did not want white candidates among the top candidates of his list.
+In June 2025, the magazine Marianne reported that Piquemal, LFI candidate for the 2026 Toulouse municipal election, had privately declared that he did not want white candidates among the top candidates of his list.
+Piquemal categorically denied having made the comments and announced his intention to take legal action against Marianne.